PatrickTheGamerz/ORANGETALE/README.md

       hitStrength = 0;
     }

-    // Phase 2A: 9999 damage but nothing happens yet
     if (phase2AActive) {
+      // 9999 damage but nothing happens
       damageText.textContent = "9999";
       showDialogue("* you strike with everything you have.\n* it doesn't change anything.");
     } else if (!sansCanBeHit) {